The economy exists within our environment

 Climate change can change the business landscape in multiple ways.
 Here are some examples.

-- Extreme events locally can cause business interruption and even permanent business closures.
+- Extreme events locally like flooding or wildfire can cause business interruption and even permanent business closures.

-- Extreme events elsewhere can impact Basin businesses if there’s an important supply chain connection that gets disrupted.
+- Extreme events elsewhere can impact Basin businesses if supply chains are disrupted.
 Check out the map to see how weather events affect transportation in our region.

 - Businesses with a high energy demand will face increasing prices for fuel and growing pressure to find greener alternatives.